bennekrouf/rn-firebase-config/README.md

 - Push to GitHub: git push origin new-feature-or-bug-fix

-- Submit a Pull Request: Go to the rn-firebase-config GitHub page and click on the 'New Pull Request' button.
+- Submit a Pull Request: Go to the mayo-firebase-config GitHub page and click on the 'New Pull Request' button.
 Select your branch from the dropdown and submit your pull request.

 - Wait for the Review: Maintainers will review your pull request, suggest changes if necessary, and merge it once it's approved.

 ### License

-rn-firebase-config is licensed under the MIT License.
+mayo-firebase-config is licensed under the MIT License.
 Refer to the LICENSE file in the repository for more details.